casper-network/docs/docs/casper/workflow/setup.md

 In Mainnet, a pre-existing account will have to transfer CSPR tokens to finalize the process of setting up an account.
 The _Source_ account needs to transfer CSPR tokens to the hexadecimal-encoded public key of the _Target_ account.
 This transfer will automatically create the _Target_ account if it does not exist.
 Currently, this is the only way an account can be created on Mainnet.

-## Acquire Node Address from network peers
+## Acquire Node Address from network peers {#acquire-node-address-from-network-peers}

 Clients can interact with a node on the blockchain via requests sent to that node's JSON-RPC endpoint, `http://<node-ip-address>:7777` by default.